ArsenArutyunov/DPLL-LDO/README.md

 | **Load Regulation**       | ![Load Regulation](./Figures/SimulationGraphs/LDO/LDO-Load-Regulation.png) |

-Repository Structure
+## Repository Structure
 The repository is organized into the following main directories:

-Weekly Presentation/
-This folder documents the project’s weekly progress.
+**Weekly Presentation/** - This folder documents the project’s weekly progress.
 It is divided into two subfolders:

-SemesterA/ – Contains presentation materials from the first semester.
+- SemesterA/ – Contains presentation materials from the first semester.

-SemesterB/ – Contains presentation materials from the second semester.
+- SemesterB/ – Contains presentation materials from the second semester.

-Deliverables/
-This folder includes all formal submission items:
+**Deliverables/** - This folder includes all formal submission items:

-The final project book
+- The final project book

-The final presentation
+- The final presentation

-The project poster
+- The project poster

-The mid-project presentation
+- The mid-project presentation

-The initial workplan
+- The initial workplan

-Figures/
-This folder contains visual materials, such as:
+**Figures/** - This folder contains visual materials, such as:

-Circuit diagrams
+- Circuit diagrams

-Simulation graphs
+- Simulation graphs

-Layout screenshots
+- Layout screenshots

-Device sizes tables
+- Device sizes tables

-Results tables
+- Results tables

-Design/
-This directory contains the full Cadence design environment for the Low Dropout Regulator (LDO), including schematics, layouts, testbenches, and simulation setups.
+**Design/** - This directory contains the full Cadence design environment for the Low Dropout Regulator (LDO), including schematics, layouts, testbenches, and simulation setups.